MichaelFraser99/go-jose/README.md

 - PS512

 ## Signers
 To create a Signer object use the `GetSigner` method.
-This takes in an algorithm and an optional bit-size (used for RS keys) and returns a `crypto.Signer` implementation complete with generated key pair.
+This takes in an algorithm and an optional `Opts` object (defines a bit size used for RSA keys) and returns a `crypto.Signer` implementation complete with generated key pair.
 The below example shows how to generate a signer for ES256:
 ```go
 signer, err := jose.GetSigner(model.ES256, nil)
 ```